freshmanforpython/SAS/Note.md

 D.
 $CHAR20
 The first attribute seen for a variable is the one used in the current data step.
 Given that the Work.Sales data set is positioned first on the MERGE statement, the variable Name would have a format of $CHAR15. in the new data set Work.Both.

+8. DO loop is increased at the bottom of the loop and evaluated at the top.